MaryamAlam15/AddOnRecommender/README.md

 ### How it works:
 - Data is read from input_data/ folder.
 - Then it is transformed and put in the Recommender to get trained models.
-- Precdictor is run to get the required predictions.
+- Predictor is run to get the required predictions.

 ### How to run:
 To build the docker images: